sd2beatles/MySQL-recipe-in-English-/ch_11_finding_characters_and_trend.md

 5. Understanding Different Aged Groups and thier preferences

-AS sales manager, you should probably wonder which product lines appeal most to the teenagers these days and which one could get the worst reviews by 3o's with the higher purchasing power.
-It seems to be inevitable that we should take an investigation on the liking among different groups of consumers.
+AS sales manager, you should probably wonder which product lines appeal most among the various age groups and which one could score a poor sales score.
+To better insight into the scale of sales of a product among the age brackets, it is a common practice to adopt bar charts to suggest the difference among the groups.
+Then we need to do some manipulation for data visitation.

 ```sql
 WITH mst_age AS(